-two senators, one from each caucus in the Senate;two representatives, one from each caucus in the House of Representatives;one police chief and one elected sheriff appointed by the Washington Association of Sheriffs and Police Chiefs;one representative appointed by the
+- two senators, one from each caucus in the Senate; - two representatives, one from each caucus in the House of Representatives; - one police chief and one elected sheriff appointed by the Washington Association of Sheriffs and Police Chiefs; - one representative appointed by the Association of Washington Cities; - one representative appointed by the Washington State Association of Counties; and - one representative appointed by the Department of Health.

-Association of Washington Cities; one representative appointed by the Washington State Association of Counties; andone representative appointed by the Department of Health.
-The committee is responsible for evaluating public safety issues created by projectile stun guns and must make recommendations regarding whether they should be regulated.
+The committee is responsible for evaluating public safety issues created by projectile stunguns and must make recommendations regarding whether they should be regulated.
 Specifically, the committee must review the following issues:

-Public safety issues related to projectile stun guns when used by the general public.Ownership limitations, such as age and criminal record restrictions.The practicality of requiring criminal background checks prior to allowing the purchase of a projectile stun gun and who would perform such criminal background checks.Manufacturing requirements, such as voltage limits and whether to require that projectile stun guns disperse traceable coded materials.What use and possession limitations should be placed on projectile stun guns.Whether mandatory training should be required to purchase a projectile stun gun.What penalties shall be assessed to individuals that unlawfully sell, possess, or use projectile stun guns.The feelings of the general public about the use of projectile stun guns as an alternative to traditional firearms as means of self-protection.Any other issue the committee finds relevant to the regulation of projectile stun guns in Washington.
+- public safety issues related to projectile stun guns when used by the general public; - ownership limitations, such as age and criminal record restrictions; - the practicality of requiring criminal background checks prior to allowing the purchase of a projectile stun gun and who would perform such criminal background checks; - manufacturing requirements, such as voltage limits and whether to require that projectile stun guns disperse traceable coded materials; - what use and possession limitations should be placed on projectile stun guns; - whether mandatory training should be required to purchase a projectile stun gun; - what penalties shall be assessed to individuals that unlawfully sell, possess, or use projectile stun guns; - the feelings of the general public about the use of projectile stun guns as an alternative to traditional firearms as means of self-protection; and - any other issue the committee finds relevant to the regulation of projectile stun guns in Washington.